marwanelshahawy/Face_Anoymizer_Project/README.md

-# Face Blur using MediaPipe & OpenCV
+# Face Blur with MediaPipe & OpenCV

-This project uses **MediaPipe** and **OpenCV** to detect faces in images or webcam video streams and apply a blur effect to them.
-It's useful for privacy-focused applications like anonymizing faces in videos or photos.
+This project uses **MediaPipe** and **OpenCV** to detect faces in images, videos, or webcam streams and blur them for privacy purposes.
+It also draws a bounding box around each detected face.

-## 📌 Features

-- Detects faces using MediaPipe's face detection model
-- Blurs detected faces
-- Works with:
-  - Static images
-  - Live webcam feed
-- Supports saving or displaying the processed images

 ---

+## Features
+- Detects faces using **MediaPipe Face Detection**.
+- Blurs detected faces for anonymization.
+- Supports three modes:
+  - **image** → process a single image.
+  - **video** → process a video file.
+  - **webcam** → process live webcam feed.

+---

-## 🔧 Requirements
+## Requirements

-Install the required Python packages using `pip`:
+Make sure you have Python 3.x installed, then install dependencies:

 ```bash
 pip install opencv-python mediapipe